vippsas/vipps-developers/vipps-getting-started.md

 | `client_id`              | GUID   | fb492b5e-7907-4d83-bc20-c7fb60ca35de | Client ID for the merchant (the "username")     |
 | `client_secret`          | Base64 | Y8Kteew6GE3ZmeycEt6egg==             | Client Secret for the merchant (the "password") |
 | `Vipps-Subscription-Key` | Base64 | 0f14ebcab0eb4b29ae0cb90d91b4a84a     | Subscription key for the product |

+There are both a primary and secondary `Vipps-Subscription-Key`.
+The primary and secondary keys are interchangeable; you can use either one, they both work in the same way.
+Having two active keys enables you to regenerate one subscription key, while still using the other key, without downtime.

 **Please note:** `Vipps-Subscription-Key` was previously called `Ocp-Apim-Subscription-Key`.
 The legacy name `Ocp-Apim-Subscription-Key` _must still be used in requests and code_,